SudoPacman244/AlgoTraderX/README.md

 TWILIO_PHONE_NUMBER = 'your_twilio_phone_number'

+	•	Advanced users: Consider storing keys in environment variables or a secure config file.

 	4. Save the File:
 	•	Press Ctrl + S (Windows) or Cmd + S (macOS) to save.

 Step 5: Changing the Python Interpreter in VS Code (If Needed)

+Sometimes VS Code doesn’t automatically recognize the correct Python environment.
+Here’s how to select it manually:

 	1. Open the Command Palette:
 	•	Press Ctrl + Shift + P (Windows) or Cmd + Shift + P (macOS).
 	2. Select “Python: Select Interpreter”:
 	•	Type “Python: Select Interpreter” and select it.
 	3. Choose Your Environment:
 	•	Find and select the trading_bot environment.
+This ensures that the bot uses the correct Python version and packages.

 Step 6: Running the Trading Bot